thriveweb/davis-legal/content/pages/faq.md

       You can carry out your own research into the barristers suggested, but your solicitor is often the best source of information in this regard.

+      Each Bar Association publishes a list of their members on the internet.
     title: How do I employ a barrister?
 more:
   buttonLink: /contact/